Anees-ur-Rehman-1/DevOps-repo/week 03/Cloud Deployment Model.md

 •	You benefit from automatic updates with the guarantee that all users have the same software version.

 •	It enables easy and quicker testing of new software solutions.

+### For Who?
+SAAS model accounts for 60% of sales of cloud solutions.
+Hence, it is applicable and preferred by most companies.